 “The Devil You Know,” which takes place in Los Angeles, centers on a tight-knit African American family whose last name is Cowans.
 The family is headed by patriarch Lloyd Cowans (played by Glynn Turman) and his wife Della Cowans (played by Vanessa Bell Calloway), who have a healthy and loving relationship with each other.
 Lloyd and Della have four sons, whose ages range from their 50s to 30s.
 Lloyd and Della’s marriage is one of the few positive relationships shown in the movie, but that relationship is overshadowed by the criminal acts that cause trauma in the family.

 Eldest sons Anthony Cowans (played by Curtiss Cook) and Marcus Cowans (played by Omar Epps) are in completely opposite points in their lives.
-Anthony, who is the most level-headed and stable of his four brothers, is steadily employed and happily married.
+Anthony, who is the most level-headed and stable of the four brothers, is steadily employed and happily married.
 Marcus, who is a bachelor, is a recovering alcoholic who’s trying to get his life back on track after spending time in rehab and in prison for an unnamed crime or crimes.
 Marcus has recently gotten a job as a city bus driver, thanks to Lloyd’s connections.

 Youngest sons Drew Cowans (played by Will Catlett) and Terry Cowans (played by Vaughn W. Hebron) are also almost polar opposites too.
 Drew is a hothead who has been hiding the fact that he’s been unemployed for the past six months.
 Terry, the youngest son, is mild-mannered and easygoing.
 The movie skimps on the details about what anyone in this family, except for Marcus, does for a living.